cstanca1/catmodel/README.md

 /R includes an example of an analytical visualization of disasters impact on people and property.
 This could be executed locally, but it can also leverage data stored in HBase and accessed via GeoServer/GeoMese/SparkSQL querying HBase-stored data

+HDP 3.0.0 and HDF 3.2 were used.
+Key services: HBase, NiFi, Kafka, Spark.
+Download releases from hortonworks.com.

+GeoServer 2.13.2 was installed and setup to leverage GeoMesa and HBase as a data source.
+Download GeoServer from: http://geoserver.org/release/stable/

-Environment setup followed the instruction presented at: www.geomesa.org, e.g.:
+GeoMesa environment configuration followed the instructions presented at: www.geomesa.org, e.g.:

 https://www.geomesa.org/documentation/user/hbase/install.html